Adaxry/GCDT/README.md

 + Why not evaluate along with training?

   For training efficiency, we firstly train a model for specified steps, and restore checkpoints for evaluation and testing.
-Finally, we report the result on the test set at the best-performing checkpoints on the evaluation set.
+For the CoNLL03, we compute the score on the test set at the best-performing checkpoints on the evaluation set.
+For the CoNLL2000, we compute the score on the test set directly.

 + How to get BERT embeddings?